 Honestly, this is the beginning of our list of must-eat restaurants in Fayetteville, because we keep finding new delicious joints to add upon each visit!

 This post is part of our series on Fayetteville and Food and Drink in North Carolina.
-We originally created it on November 21, 2019.
+We originally created it on November 21, 2019 and updated it on March 1, 2020.

 Must-Eat Restaurants in Fayetteville